Full question:

 Answer:

-(a) The marriage can only be declared invalid by a court and the child is born during the marriage or within three hundred days after the termination of the marriage by death, annulment, divorce, or dissolution;
+- He and the child's mother were married, and the child is born during the marriage or within three hundred days after the marriage ends (due to annulment, divorce, or death).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.